Yale-LILY/FeTaQA/README.md

 ## Citation
 ```
 @article{10.1162/tacl_a_00446,
-    author = {Nan, Linyong and Hsieh, Chiachun and Mao, Ziming and Lin, Xi Victoria and Verma, Neha and Zhang, Rui and Kryściński, Wojciech and Schoelkopf, Nick and Kong, Riley and Tang, Xiangru and Mutuma, Mutethia and Rosand, Ben and Trindade, Isabel and Bandaru, Renusree and Cunningham, Jacob and Xiong, Caiming and Radev, Dragomir},
+    author = {Nan, Linyong and Hsieh, Chiachun and Mao, Ziming and Lin, Xi Victoria and Verma, Neha and Zhang, Rui and Kryściński, Wojciech and Schoelkopf, Hailey and Kong, Riley and Tang, Xiangru and Mutuma, Mutethia and Rosand, Ben and Trindade, Isabel and Bandaru, Renusree and Cunningham, Jacob and Xiong, Caiming and Radev, Dragomir},
     title = "{FeTaQA: Free-form Table Question Answering}",
     journal = {Transactions of the Association for Computational Linguistics},
     volume = {10},